vaeth/squashmount/README.md

 read-only (using `mount --bind` if necessary).
 Moreover, if everything goes wrong you can still use the __unsquashfs__ tool to unpack the directory manually.
-Probably the only danger in packing "strange" directories are special files, hard links (this information will usually get lost), or special devices which are perhaps not supported by the used tools.
+Probably the only danger in packing “strange” directories are special files, hard links (this information will usually get lost), or special devices which are perhaps not supported by the used tools.